ScanMeFindMe/resources/texts/en/static/text.md

 <h3>Affordable</h3>

 <p>You don't need to splurge on expensive software to generate text QR codes.
 ScanMeFindMe allows you to produce text QR codes for various purposes without premium charges.
-It takes a few minutes to download your first text QR code for free.</p>
+It takes seconds to download your first text QR code for free.</p>

 <h2>How to Create a Text QR Code?</h2>